-As of March 31, 2013, we had unrestricted cash and cash equivalents of \$14.3 million and available borrowing capacity of \$246.9 million under our \$250.0 million committed revolving credit facilities after outstanding borrowings and existing letters of credit.
-All of IPL's long-term borrowings must first be approved by the IURC and the aggregate amount of IPL's short-term indebtedness must be approved by the FERC.
+As of September 30, 2013, we had unrestricted cash and cash equivalents of \$77.6 million and available borrowing capacity of \$249.3 million under our \$250.0 million committed revolving credit facility after outstanding borrowings and existing letters of credit.
+All of IPL's long-term borrowings must first be approved by the IURC and the aggregate amount of IPL's short-term indebtedness must be approved by the Federal Energy Regulatory Commission ("FERC").
 We have approval from FERC to borrow up to \$500 million of short-term indebtedness outstanding at any time through July 28, 2014.
-As of March 31, 2013, we also have remaining authority from the IURC to, among other things, issue up to \$135 million in aggregate principal amount of long-term debt and refinance up to \$110 million in existing indebtedness through December 31, 2013, and to have up to \$250 million of long-term credit agreements and liquidity facilities outstanding at any one time.
+As of September 30, 2013, we also have remaining authority from the IURC to, among other things, issue up to \$75 million in aggregate principal amount of long-term debt through December 31, 2013, and to have up to \$250 million of long-term credit agreements and liquidity facilities outstanding at any one time.
 We also have restrictions on the amount of new debt that may be issued due to contractual obligations of AES and by financial covenant restrictions under our existing debt obligations.
 We do not believe such restrictions will be a limiting factor in our ability to issue debt in the ordinary course of prudent business operations.

-We believe that existing cash balances, cash generated from operating activities and borrowing capacity on our committed credit facilities will be adequate for the foreseeable future to meet anticipated operating expenses, interest expense on outstanding indebtedness, recurring capital expenditures and to pay dividends to AES.
-Sources for principal payments on outstanding indebtedness and nonrecurring capital expenditures are expected to be obtained from: (i) existing cash balances; (ii) cash generated from operating activities; (iii) borrowing capacity on our committed credit facilities; and (iv) additional debt financing.
-In addition, due to current and future environmental regulations, it is expected that equity capital will also be used as a significant funding source.
+We believe that existing cash balances, cash generated from operating activities and borrowing capacity on our committed credit facility will be adequate for the foreseeable future to meet anticipated operating expenses, interest expense on outstanding indebtedness, recurring capital expenditures and to pay dividends to AES.
+Sources for principal payments on outstanding indebtedness and nonrecurring capital expenditures are expected to be obtained from: (i) existing cash balances; (ii) cash generated from operating activities; (iii) borrowing capacity on our committed credit facility; and (iv) additional debt financing.
+In addition, due to current and expected future environmental regulations, it is expected that equity capital will continue to be used as a significant funding source, as it was in the third quarter of 2013 (see below).
 AES has approved significant equity investments in IPL for its proposed nonrecurring capital expenditures from 2013 through 2016; however, AES is under no contractual obligation to provide such equity capital and there can be no assurance we will receive capital contributions in the amounts or at the times funding may be required.
+On July 31, 2013, IPALCO received an equity capital contribution of \$49.1 million from AES for funding needs related to IPL's environmental construction program; IPALCO then made the same equity capital contribution to IPL.